 Effective January 29, 2016, 1027110 entered into the Pre-Development Agreement with BKR Construction Ltd. pursuant to which BKR will provide all of the development management and coordination of the consultants to create the Innovation Development, including the right in the future to coordinate the building permit and, at its option the right to construct the buildings on the Property.
-BKR's mandate is to organize the Property to create up to 555,500 square feet of buildings for the Innovation Development.
+BKR's mandate is to organize the Property to create up to 554,877 square feet of buildings for the Innovation Development.
 BKR is being paid a \$50,000 monthly fee for the providing of these services by the WestStone Group and upon acquisition of 100% of the Property under the Earn-In Agreement, the Partnership will acquire the rights and the responsibilities contained within the Pre-Development Agreement.
+Nonetheless, BKR has agreed to the subordination to other creditors and the Limited Partners and to the postponement of payment until after the earlier of the sale or refinance of the Property.

-As the Partnership acquired its initial 21.74% beneficial ownership interest in the Property on January 30, 2017, it is responsible for its share of the \$50,000 per month developer's fees payable to BKR under the Pre-Development Agreement.
+As the Partnership acquired its initial 58.70% beneficial ownership interest in the Property on January 30, 2017, it is responsible for its share of the \$50,000 per month developer's fees payable to BKR under the Pre-Development Agreement.
 BKR is a related party as it is owned or controlled by Brian Reghr.
 So, BKR is affiliated with all of the entities of the WestStone Group that are involved in the Offerings and is responsible for administration and development of the Innovation Development under the Pre-Development Agreement.
 In the event that the Partnership does not have sufficient funds for its share of the developer's fee and development expenses, 1027110 will finance the Partnership's share at an interest rate of 5% per annum due upon sale or refinancing of the Property.